aidanleuck/CS354-Haskell/semantic-viz/README.md

 <img src="editconfigurations.PNG" alt="ls /proc" width="900">

 Add the Haskell Stack to the configurations.
-Following, open a terminal in the following semantic-viz folder enter the command `build stack` to build the project and `stack exec semantic-viz-exe` to run the project.
+Following, open a terminal in the semantic-viz folder and enter the command `build stack` to build the project and enter `stack exec semantic-viz-exe` to run the project.